TTWNO/tait.tech/isaif.md

 as to prevent it from progressively narrowing our sphere of freedom.
 There has been a consistent tendency, going back at least to the Industrial Revolution for technology to strengthen the system at a high cost in individual freedom and local autonomy.
 Hence any change designed to protect freedom from technology would be contrary to a fundamental trend in the development of our society.
-Consequently, such a change either would be a transitory one -- soon swamped by the tide of history -- or, if large enough to be permanent would alter the nature of our whole society.
+Consequently, such a change either would be a transitory one &ndash; soon swamped by the tide of history &ndash; or, if large enough to be permanent would alter the nature of our whole society.
 This by the first and second principles.
 Moreover, since society would be altered in a way that could not be predicted in advance (third principle) there would be great risk.
 Changes large enough to make a lasting difference in favor of freedom would not be initiated because it would be realized that